 B2B sales and marketing teams both share the same end goal – to bring money into the business – but their individual priorities and methods will be very different.

-The focus for marketing is to generate interest around the product or service being sold.
+The focus for marketing is to generate interest around the product or service being sold and convert that interest into business leads.
 Their purpose is to analyse the market and uncover the most effective channels for reaching those companies who are going to be the best fit for the solution on offer.
 They need to reach as many of these target businesses as possible and once they’ve grabbed their attention, to nurture them down the sales funnel by providing them with content that is relevant, interesting, and of value.

 Marketers are there to secure the long-term returns – sowing seeds of interest that need to be nurtured over an extended period of time.
 They understand the importance of reputation and building a trustworthy brand and will focus on driving awareness for the company and its products.

 In contrast, B2B sales is about getting a lead to sign on the dotted line and the product out of the door.
 Closing the deal is the most important thing to a sales rep. This means they take a much shorter-term outlook than their colleagues in marketing.
 Their targets are qualified sales leads who have already expressed a genuine interest in the product and have behaved in a way that suggests there is an intention to buy.
 They will look at who does fit the sales criteria, as opposed to marketing who will focus on who might.

 While the two teams may have different priorities, when they work together the results can be phenomenal.
 Marketing should focus on bringing in the most relevant traffic, then nurture these leads along the funnel until they are sales ready.
 Sales should then step in to close the deal, creating a seamless experience.
 If sales work closely with marketing on every stage of the process, offering insights and feedback that helps strengthen marketing campaigns and targeting, then the whole process can be streamlined even further.